 Here’s the deal

-It’s also important that your child loses all of these teeth by around 13 years old at the latest.
+It’s also important that your child loses all of these baby teeth by around 13 years old at the latest.
 If they go more than two years past this age without losing all of their initial teeth, damage could occur to the permanent teeth or these teeth could shift into odd placements.
 In order to identify when your child’s initial teeth should fall out, pay close attention to the following schedule:

 - By ages 6-8, the upper and lower central primary incisors should fall out

 - Once these teeth have fallen out, the upper and lower lateral incisors are the next to fall out

 - By ages 8-10, there is typically a small break between when the remainder of these initial teeth fall out, usually stretching from 1-2 years before the process resumes